CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 36,161,678,782      instructions
 ```

 Unsuprising results.
 We decreased the number of instructions executed in our inner-loop, which decreased out total number of instructions executed, and decreased execution time.
-To make ths statement, we have to use the assumption that the time it takes to execute our instructions our roughly equivilant.
-This assumption works decently well when comparing these two loops because they are so similar, and we don't have any extroadinarily expensive operations (like `idiv`) that breaks this assumption.
+To make this statement, we have to use the assumption that the time it takes to execute instructions is roughly equivilant.
+This assumption works decently well when comparing these two loops because they are quite similar, and we don't have any extroadinarily expensive operations (like `idiv`) that would obviously break this assumption.

 Another scenario we can explore is when the value we are conditionally adding is not known at compile-time.
 Let's take a look at what happens we change this to be a run-time value.
 For simplicity, I'll just use a value from `DenseRange` (10, 11, and 12).
 The important thing here is not the actual value of the number, just that the compiler does not know the value at compile-time.

 Here is what the inner-loop looks like.
-The compiler should be smart enough to hoist loop-invariants, like the value loaded by s.range(0).
+The compiler should be smart enough to hoist loop-invariants, like the value loaded by `s.range(0)`.
 If you're unsure, you could always just use something like `rand()` to get a random number to add.

 ```cpp
 // Benchmark main loop